How to watch Game of Thrones season 8, episode 4 this Sunday

-At 82 heart-pounding minutes, The Long Night (season 8, episode 3) was the longest, darkest episode of Game of Thrones yet.
-I'll keep this spoiler-free in case you were busy warging last Sunday and missed the long-awaited Battle for Winterfell.
-Seriously, getting your Bran on is the only excuse I'll accept for not being in front of your TV for last week's episode.
+Well, episode 4 just happened.
+A lot of people had sex (which was good) and then a lot of people died (which was less good).

 If you're late to the Thrones party, there's still time to catch up on all the action in Westeros.
-And if you want to look ahead, the trailer for episode 4 indicates that our heroes will soon... well, even that might be a spoiler.
-(Yes, take precautions on social media -- apparently episode 4 may have already leaked.)
+And now that episode 4 is done and dusted you can check out the trailer for next week's episode.
+(And also, while we've got you, here's how to take spoiler precautions on social media.)

 In either case, you'll need a way to watch HBO.
 Thankfully there are plenty of easy ways to subscribe, even if you don't have cable, starting with HBO Now and HBO Go.
 Note that CNET may get a share of revenue from the sale of the services featured on this page.